 Even with only two sales reps, you can still start specialization early.
 Have one focus on prospecting new clients, and the other on closing deals, based on their natural abilities and talents.
 Use the 80/20 rule to determine when to build new stations on the assembly line—when your reps spend 20% or more of their time on a secondary function, it might be appropriate to pass that role on to a specialist.

-- Creates predictability for your business
+- This sales team structure creates predictability for your business

-- More specialization = more efficiency
+- More specialization in your sales organization equals more efficiency

 - When you’re starting out with two sales reps, it’s difficult to split them into four different teams—you just won’t have enough manpower for the job.